saxam0/saxam0/README.md

 #### I am a CS third-year undergrad at Netaji Subhas University of Technology (NSUT), Delhi!

-📚 I am currently learning anything that I can.
+📚 I am an open-source enthusiast with contributions to various projects on Git Hub.

 🏆 I have recently completed **Hacktoberfest 2022** and **Hacksquad 2022** would love to contribute to open source organisations !